I had a dream one sultry summer's eve

 Across the shores of hope trilling a dream,

-The end of sorrow eased by a new beam.
+The end of sorrow wiped by a moonbeam.

 And zephyr flings its stars , its promised grace